 Above everything, my greatest insight I learned from my own unexpected life experiences is the power of understanding that comes from accepting grief, loss or trauma.
 Giving yourself permission to work through it and reaching out for help when you need it, even if it feels scary to do so, is incredibly important.
 Even when you’re afraid I know that I have to fight to reduce my own self sabotage and to nourish my self-worth and courage.

-This year has been full of challenges and unexpected change for all of us.
-I wish you the courage to flow into 2021 with permission to fulfil your untapped potential and access the dreams in the corner of your mind, for your time is now.
+The past 16 months have been full of challenges and unexpected change for all of us.
+I wish you the courage to fulfil your untapped potential and access the dreams in the corner of your mind, for your time is now.
 Always remember, you matter, you are good enough – even if you don’t realise it.
 Be brave enough to try to understand yourself and what lights you up, mind, body and adventuring soul.
 To develop deep relationships with communication, connection and care with those you love.
 Be kind and helpful to those around you and most importantly, be kind to yourself and trust and commit to you.

 Kim Ingleby is a multi-award winning mind body coach, author and TEDx Speaker.
 To find out more about her and her work got to www.kimingleby.co.uk 0r follow her on Instagram @kimingleby You can also buy her wonderful book 52 Tips To Feel Good with profits going to charity.